pudly/schmopera-hugo/content/articles/humanitys-bond-to-war-war-stories-at-o17.md

 date = "2017-09-18T15:25:00-04:00"
 lastmod = "2017-09-18T21:42:00-04:00"
 publishDate = "2017-09-18T21:42:00-04:00"
-slug = "humanitys-bond-to-war-war-stories-at-o17"
-title = "&quot;Humanity&#039;s bond to war&quot;: War Stories at O17"
+short_description = "Beecher's score is a gripping manifestation of the heart-breaking and heavy content of the libretto.
+His choice to use the same instruments that were used in the Monteverdi is a brilliant blend of past and present.
+From the very first eerie sounds that welcome us into the world of the piece, one hears similarities to George Crumb's Black Angels, which is a response to the Vietnam War." slug = "humanitys-bond-to-war-war-stories-at-o17" title = "&quot;Humanity&#039;s bond to war&quot;: War Stories at O17"
 +++